RMachnik/rmachnik.github.io/_posts/2020-02-04-communication-is-the-key.markdown

 Your mimic, body moves helps to pass the right message.

 #### How to do that?
-* ask questions: there are no stupid questions, assuming that you respect above rules you should be fine.
+* ask questions: there are no stupid questions, assuming you respect above rules you should be fine.
 * not too long - try to keep your messages short, average person can hold their focus for short time - approx 10 - 20 min
 * [use I](https://www.goodtherapy.org/blog/psychpedia/i-message) -
 if someone say something to piss you off, use I and say